Preserving Spectral Structure and Statistics in Diffusion Models: Methodology

-where $\arg$ means the argument of complex numbers.
-Therefore, the dimension of $\hat{\mathbf{x}}_t(k_1,k_2)$ can be reduced to $N_1\times \frac{N_2}{2}$ by removing half of the complex plane.
-Concatenating the real and imaginary parts, we can convert the Fourier coefficients into real-valued coefficients:
+where $\arg$ is the argument of complex numbers.
+Therefore, removing half of the complex plane reduces the dimension of $\hat{\mathbf{x}}_t(k_1,k_2)$ to $N_1\times \frac{N_2}{2}$.
+By concatenating the real and imaginary parts, we can then convert the spectral components into real-valued components: